 Brioche is rich in flavour, almost cake like.
 I prefer using fresh yeast as the flavour is better, but then that is a personal preference and there is nothing wrong with using dried yeast.

-As this recipe contains butter, egg yolks and milk it would be best to enjoy the bread the same day that it was baked,but it is also suitable for freezing.
-If you find after a day that the loaf has become slightly stale, I suggest you turn it into a delicious Marmalade Bread to be used in a Butter Pudding studded with drunken golden sultanas.
-This is only one suggestion and I bet you can come up with hundreds of mouthwatering ideas…
+As this recipe contains butter, egg yolks and milk it would be best to enjoy the bread the same day that it was baked, it is also suitable for freezing.
+If you find after a day that the loaf has become slightly stale, I suggest you turn it into a butter pudding or simply toast for breakfast.

 - 2tsp salt

 - 4 free range egg yolks + 1 extra yolk to brush the loaf for baking

 - 60g unsalted butter

 Weigh the flour, sugar, salt and if you have used dried yeast add this to the flour in the bowl of a mixer.
 Heat the milk to 37°C (blood temperature) if you choose to use fresh yeast; add the yeast to the warm milk and dissolve.
 Turn the mixer on with the dough hook, mix on low speed, and add the warm milk.
 Mix the dough for 5 minutes, add the egg yolks one at a time and mix well after each addition.

 Once all the eggs are incorporated, cut the butter in small pieces and add the butter to the dough while mixing.
 Mix until all the butter is incorporated.
 Knee mixture, with the dough hook, for a further 2 minutes.